-\ Leverage or borrowing to finance the purchase of securities value of their investments, we expect the registrant to gather additional details regarding the client's ability to meet debt obligations.
+Understanding a client's financial circumstances includes whether or not a client is using leverage or is borrowing to finance the purchase of securities.
+When a client uses leverage or borrows money to invest, or borrows against the value of their investments, we expect the registrant to gather additional details regarding the client's ability to meet debt obligations.
 This will help the registrant with their suitability determination for an investment funded or carried through borrowing.